 1 tsp ground allspice (or cinnamon if you prefer)

-Big pinch of sea salt
+good pinch of sea salt

 Preheat oven to 175c/350f